COPS AND THUGS KEEP SHOOTING AND CHILDREN KEEP DUCKING: HOW MUCH LONGER CAN THEY DUCK?

 DC’s first black chief Burtell Jefferson meets Top Cop Sgt Earl ‘Bull’ Bell

 I was overjoyed that my friend Federal Judge Alex Williams a regular on Inside Sports and a member of the Board of Directors of KIT was the sitting judge.
 He sentenced the jail guard to a year in jail for conspiracy.
 The real killers are still on the loose.
-Last year two cops from the PG County Police Department on appeared on Fox 5 News wearing a hood talking about the rampant racism in the PG County Police Department.
+In 2017 two PG County cops appeared on Fox 5 News wearing a hood talking about the rampant racism in the PG County Police Department.
 Several months later another PG County cop appeared on NBC TV 4 news echoing the same concerns.